jenamis/final-project/README.md

 #### Initial Testing
 Base versions of the ML algorithms and resampling methods listed above were tested and balanced accuracy scores and weighted F1 scores were compared.
 - For Balanced Random Forest, Easy Ensemble AdaBoost, and XGBoost base versions, n_estimators was set equal to 100 and all other hyperparameters were default.
-- For LR base versions, all hyperparameters were default.
+- For Logistic Regression base versions, all hyperparameters were default.

 The tables below show a comparison of base model performance sorted from highest to lowest balanced accuracy score.
 For the model predicting SPE method, Balanced Random Forest and XGBoost had the highest balanced accuracy and weighted F1 scores.
-For the model predicting LCMS method, Balanced Random Forest had the highest balanced accuracy and weighted F1 scores, while LR with Cluster Centroids Undersampling and XGBoost had the second highest balanced accuracy score and weighted F1 score, respectively.
+For the model predicting LCMS method, Balanced Random Forest had the highest balanced accuracy and weighted F1 scores, while Logistic Regression with Cluster Centroids Undersampling and XGBoost had the second highest balanced accuracy score and weighted F1 score, respectively.

 ***Base Model Performance for Predicting SPE Method***